Oil Tank Sweep with Rush Locates

-Schedule a Heating Oil Tank Search with Rush Locates for the great price of $100.
+Schedule a Heating Oil Tank Search with Rush Locates for the great price of $100 if you are within our normal travel radius.
 Get a discount when you schedule a sewer scope and radon test at the same time with our Homebuyer Inspection Package.

 If no one has done a tank sweep recently then we highly recommend getting an oil tank search in any neighborhood that existed prior to the 1970’s, even if there is a record of one tank being decommissioned.
 We sometimes find homes with two buried tanks, tanks on split lots, lots on vacant land where a building used to be, and sometimes tanks under the home itself.

 Book Online or Call 503-939-9585 to Schedule

 There is no substitute for getting a qualified professional to perform a tank sweep.
 The tank locator at Rush Locates has found multiple tanks that other companies in town missed when they performs a tank sweep.
 When a tank is very likely or very unlikley you can often find some evidence of that.

 Find out if there is a reported oil tank on your property in Oregon by checking the following resources.
 If you live in Vancouver or elsewhere in Washington, you can look for signs of heating oil use or schedule a tank locate but there are no public databases.
 Getting a tank sweep may be the only way to find out if there are tanks.

 Sometimes two or even three underground storage tanks can be present on the same property.
 Even with records remediation from one tank we still see tanks nearby that are still a problem.
 Sometimes it’s on the other side of the home, sometimes right next to the known tank.
 Getting a tank sweep done is in your best interests if you don’t have a record of one.